Schedule of Classes

 ACCT 310 Intermediate Accounting I (3)

 (Students should be cautious about enrolling in ACCT 310 or ACCT 311.
 These are professional courses requiring intensive study and analysis and are not to be undertaken casually.
 Students who have not taken ACCT 221 within the last two years may have difficulty.)
 Prerequisite: ACCT 221.
 A comprehensive analysis of financial accounting topics related to preparing financial statements for external reporting.
-The objective is to identify and analyze complex business transactions and their impact on financial statements.
+The objective is to analyze complex business transactions and their impact on financial statements.
+Focus is on researching and analyzing emerging issues in accounting, business transactions, and financing issues.
 Students may receive credit for only one of the following courses: ACCT 310 or BMGT 310.

 ACCT 310 Intermediate Accounting I (3)

 (Students should be cautious about enrolling in ACCT 310 or ACCT 311.
 These are professional courses requiring intensive study and analysis and are not to be undertaken casually.
 Students who have not taken ACCT 221 within the last two years may have difficulty.)
 Prerequisite: ACCT 221.
 A comprehensive analysis of financial accounting topics related to preparing financial statements for external reporting.
-The objective is to identify and analyze complex business transactions and their impact on financial statements.
+The objective is to analyze complex business transactions and their impact on financial statements.
+Focus is on researching and analyzing emerging issues in accounting, business transactions, and financing issues.
 Students may receive credit for only one of the following courses: ACCT 310 or BMGT 310.

 Faculty: Troy, Carmelita Janene Syllabus Course Materials